- Last updated:

 - Improving amenity for the community to enjoy walking, cycling and other forms of active transport along the corridor through environmentally sensitive design.

-Being mindful of the Park’s location and environmental sensitivities, construction will be performed under the relevant environmental conditions and an Environmental Management Plan which will consider local flora, fauna, Cultural Heritage and potential construction impacts.
+Once detailed design is completed, being mindful of the park’s location and environmental sensitivities, construction will be performed under the relevant environmental conditions and an Environmental Management Plan which will consider local flora, fauna, cultural heritage and potential construction impacts.

 What about the Caloundra RSL and Memorial Gardens?

-Council has worked with the Caloundra RSL sub-Branch to minimise the project’s impacts.
+Council has worked with the Caloundra RSL sub-Branch over a number of years to minimise the project’s impacts.
 The concept plans have been revised to reduce the required land and ensure the RAAF Helicopter and the two Bofors guns are not disturbed, along with a greatly reduced impact on the Memorial Garden.

 The project team will continue to work closely with the Caloundra RSL to ensure construction is handled sensitively and respectfully.